sammyd/iOS8-day-by-day-book/manuscript/21-alerts-and-popovers.md

-This post won't go into depth on presentation controllers (that may well appear in a later article), but instead focuses on what you need to know to update your apps to the new iOS8 way of presenting popovers, alerts and action sheets.
+This post won't go into depth on presentation controllers (that may well appear in a later article), but instead focuses on what you need to know to update your apps to the new iOS 8 way of presenting popovers, alerts and action sheets.

 The sample app which accompanies this project is available at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).